-The experienced attorneys of the Law Office of Jennifer L. Donaldson have helped hundreds of clients from across Colorado suffering from catastrophic injuries.
+The experienced staff of the Law Office of Jennifer L. Donaldson have helped hundreds of clients from across Colorado suffering from catastrophic injuries.
 We know that you’re in for a tough fight, and we can help make the difficult situation that you’re facing easier for you and your loved ones.

 Call us today at (303) 458-5000 to schedule your free consultation appointment.
 We can help analyze your options and help you chose the best way to proceed with your claim.
 Let us reduce your stress and take on the work, so that you don’t have to.

 What are Signs and Symptoms of a Serious Head Injury?

 When physical trauma impacts the head, it can easily result in injuries to the brain.
 As our center or function, feelings, and thoughts, this can have a huge impact on the person’s daily life.
 If a person is affected by a condition such as internal hemorrhaging, the extent of damage may not be easy to see with the eye.
 This makes it extremely important to closely monitor anyone who is involved in an auto accident or other situation that may have cause a head injury.

 Certain symptoms could be a sign of internal damage, including:

 - Slurred speech;

 - Amnesia, involving either short or long-term memory; and

 - Change in sleep pattern.